verifa/website/posts/a-study-of-developer-experience.md

 This definition has been a base for more recent work that summarises it succinctly as “How developers think about, feel about, and value their work” \cite{greiler2022actionable}.
 A practical model for understanding Developer Experience was later proposed, also with three dimensions: feedback loops, cognitive load and flow state \cite{noda2023devex}.
 The dimensions in this model closely relate to the dimensions in the earlier definition \cite{fagerholm2012developer}: cognitive load is a measure of cognition, flow state helps individuals focus and feel productive (affect), and feedback loops help individuals value their work (conation).

 The definition of “developer” is something that still lacks clarity.
 We would argue that it is not just anyone involved in *developing* software, but anyone involved in *developing and delivering* software.
-We could therefore call it *Software Engineering Experience*, but we cannot go around talking about *SEX* so Developer Experience it is.

 ## What’s the background/evolution of Developer Experience?